epesave/academic-website/content/publication/GHP2025/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "Journal of Business & Economics Statistics"
+publication: "Journal of Business & Economics Statistics - Forthcoming"
 publication_short: ""

 abstract: "The ease of estimating linear local projections has made them a popular tool for